 Medical Students for Life (MedSFL) is pleased to announce our 2013 MedSFL Summer Fellowship participants.
 This Fellowship was carefully selected through a competitive process taking applications from across the nation.
 Each fellow will participate in five week training by some of America’s leading bioethicists, clinicians, researchers, health economists, and legal experts.
 Their fellowship will commence on June 16th when they will participate in a week long intense medical ethics seminar at Princeton University.
 After their seminar is complete they will begin work on a medical ethics research project where they will prepare manuscripts and submit their work to journals.
-During the practicum portion of their fellowship they will extern with a physician in their field and volunteer their time at a medical pregnancy resource center.
+During the practicum portion of their fellowship they will extern with a physician in their field and volunteer their time at a medical pregnancy help organization.
 We are very pleased to present the next generation of pro-life doctors and leaders.

 Ana Maria Dumitru- Dartmouth College